rfaturriza/product-app-flutter/README.md

 # Product List App Flutter

-Test BRIK is a Flutter project for testing at BRIK company
+Product List App is a Flutter project with api from https://dummyjson.com

 ## Screenshots